UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

     return resp["choices"][0]["message"]
 ```

-The `call_llm()` function takes several arguments but the primary input for the LLM is
+The `call_llm()` function takes several arguments, but the primary input for the
-the list of `messages`; the function also returns a new message object with the
+LLM is the list of `messages`; the function also returns a new message object
-output from the LLM.
-Let's take a closer look at what these "message" objects
+with the output from the LLM.
+Let's take a closer look at what these "message"
-consist of.
+objects consist of.

 ## Chat Completion Message Structure